No, Swiffer Can't Put Rosie the Riveter Back in the Kitchen

-Attempting to prove that nostalgia always wins on the Internet these days, Swiffer has created a marketing campaign that updates Rosie the Riveter for the Lean In era — and misunderstands the entire point of the feminist icon.
+Attempting to prove that nostalgia always wins these days, Swiffer has created a marketing campaign that updates Rosie the Riveter for the Lean In era — and misunderstands the entire point of the feminist icon.

 On the box for its new steamer (spotted by Heather Beschizza, at right), the kitchen mopping giant features a sexed-up version of the famous World War II-era Westinghouse poster.
 Rosie 2.0 is also featured on this online splash page for the product, complete with animated steam.
 But instead of marveling at the we-can-do-it arm, 21st-century Rosie is brandishing a Swiffer Bissel Steam Boost — a full transformation for a symbol of female strength, now put back in the kitchen, where the suits over at Proctor & Gamble apparently thinks she belongs.